mrcodeporter/PS2EXE-Wizard/README.md

 This application is created by **Mr.code.porter** and is open-source.
 Contributions and feedback are welcome.

-Enjoy using the PS2EXE Converter!
+Enjoy using the PS2EXE Wizard!